senyoltw/dialogflow-for-aiy-voicekit/README.md

 # dialogflow-for-aiy-voicekit
 Dialogflow API for AIY Voice Kit.
 Add your AIY Voice Kit Dialogflow API.
+You can make your app work directly without google home.

 # Before How to install
 Buy The AIY Voice Kit and complete the tutorial.